-When a wine is sweetened before bottling, potassium sorbate is used to prevent refermentation when used in conjunction with potassium metabisulfite.
+When a wine is sweetened before bottling, potassium sorbate is used to prevent refermentation when used in conjunction with potassium metabisulphite.

 Please note: this product will not stop an active fermentation.

-Potassium sorbate should always be used at the same time with potassium metabisulfite.
+Potassium sorbate should always be used at the same time with potassium metabisulphite.
 Together they make for a rather inhospitable place for micro organisms.

-The sulfites from potassium metabisulfite removes the oxygen from your wine to prevent micro-organisms from getting established while sorbic acid from potassium sorbate renders yeasts and molds unable to reproduce.
+The sulphites from potassium metabisulphite removes the oxygen from your wine to prevent micro-organisms from getting established while sorbic acid from potassium sorbate renders yeasts and molds unable to reproduce.